sammcj/recommendarr/README.md

 - **AI-Powered Recommendations**: Get personalized TV show and movie suggestions based on your existing library
 - **Sonarr & Radarr Integration**: Connects directly to your media servers to analyze your TV and movie collections
-- **Plex, Jellyfin & Tautulli Integration**: Analyzes your watch history to provide better recommendations based on what you've actually watched
+- **Plex, Jellyfin, Tautulli & Trakt Integration**: Analyzes your watch history to provide better recommendations based on what you've actually watched
 - **Flexible AI Support**: Works with OpenAI, local models (Ollama/LM Studio), or any OpenAI-compatible API
 - **Customization Options**: Adjust recommendation count, model parameters, and more
 - **Dark/Light Mode**: Toggle between themes based on your preference